-“The other key point is that many people forget is that there are antiviral drugs available that are critical in helping people who have underlying high-risk conditions to avoid severe illness,” Duchin said.
+“The other key point is that many people forget that there are antiviral drugs available that are critical in helping people who have underlying high-risk conditions to avoid severe illness,” Duchin said.
 “That could be hospitalization.
-It could be intensive care unit.
+It could be the intensive care unit.
 It could be death.”

 “Antiviral drugs can do a lot to relieve the stress on health care systems if they are used appropriately in the outpatient population,” Duchin said.
 “Fewer people will require ED visits and hospitalizations.”